cloudengio/go.pkgs/file/filewalk/README.md

 traversed.
 If stop is true then traversal stops at this point, however if a list of children is returned, they will be traversed directly rather than obtaining the children from the filesystem.
-This allows for both exclusions and incremental processing in conjunction with a database t be implemented.
+This allows for both exclusions and incremental processing in conjunction with a database to be implemented.

 ### Type PrefixInfo